 Dropshipping isn’t dead or dying, but mindless, cookie-cutter stores and their careless management sure are.

-II.
-Is Dropshipping Dead – Too Many Competitors, Ghost Sellers, and Discerning Consumers
+Too Many Competitors, Ghost Sellers, and Discerning Consumers

-Firstly, analysis of the mainstream categories of the dropshipping market, like Toys, Hobby, and DIY has reached saturation.
+The Reality: Analysis of the mainstream categories of the dropshipping market, like Toys, Hobby, and DIY has reached saturation.
 That is to say, these have seen a significant and ongoing influx of new dropshipping stores, complete with different Shopify interfaces and usually the same Aliexpress or eBay suppliers.
 This divides the same number of consumers across more stores, which may have customized their Shopify template to taste, but not their Aliexpress and eBay inventory.

 Similarly, this has led to the rise of ‘ghost’ sellers and stores: dropshipping stores leaning on savvy social media marketing in order to ride the waves of the latest fads.
 ‘Ghost’ stores are often set up hastily with expectations of a quick and easy payday without owners needing to invest care into their store and overall business model.
 As a result, the ever-watchful, eagle-eyed Internet often catches on fairly quickly, successfully traces the dropshipping supply chain, and finds a $20 hoodie on Aliexpress and eBay from its $70 listing on Facebook Marketplace.